Internships / Match / About The APPIC Match / Military Internships

 https://tripler.tricare.mil/About-Us/Education-and-Training/Other-Programs-offered-at-Tripler/Clinical-Psychology-Internship-Program

 4. Womack Army Medical Center, Ft.
-Bragg, North Carolina
+Liberty, North Carolina

 https://womack.tricare.mil/Academics/Professional-Allied-Health-Programs/-Clinical-Psychology-Internship-Program